This chicken patia is my kids’ favourite!

-For the past few years I’ve been going to my local curry house quite often trying to work out the flavours so that I can make the curries myself at home.
+A few years back, before numerous invites to cook in Indian restaurant kitchens, I frequented my local curry house often trying to work out the flavours so that I could make British Indian restaurant (BIR) curries at home.

-The chef there is a great guy and has given me a lot the restaurant’s favourite recipes with the agreement that I never tell his boss.
+The chef at the time even gave me a few recipes with the agreement that I never tell his boss.

 One recipe, however he kept to himself.
 It was a sweet and sour dip that my kids absolutely loved dipping their pappadams into.
 I think he liked the fact that I couldn’t quite work out the flavours.